‘Teefa in Trouble’ to be released in over 25 countries

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Just one day is left in the release of much-awaited film ‘Teefa in Trouble’ worldwide and in Pakistan.
-The excitement and anticipation for ‘Teefa In Trouble’ featuring Ali Zafar and Maya Ali has taken the Pakistani industry by storm.
+KARACHI: Just one day left for the release of much awaited film ‘Teefa in Trouble’ worldwide and in Pakistan.
+The excitement and anticipation for ‘Teefa In Trouble’ featuring Ali Zafar and Maya Ali has taken the Pakistani Industry by storm.

-The most anticipated Pakistani movie ever is not just locally but also for the global audience.
-The marketing and promotions have been unprecedented for any movie to have come out from Pakistan.
-Pakistan’s most expensive movie to date, the movie will be released in over 25 countries worldwide in multiple languages.

-KARACHI: Just one day is left in the release of much-awaited film ‘Teefa in Trouble’ worldwide and in Pakistan.
-The excitement and anticipation for ‘Teefa In Trouble’ featuring Ali Zafar and Maya Ali has taken the Pakistani industry by storm.
+KARACHI: Just one day left for the release of much awaited film ‘Teefa in Trouble’ worldwide and in Pakistan.
+The excitement and anticipation for ‘Teefa In Trouble’ featuring Ali Zafar and Maya Ali has taken the Pakistani Industry by storm.

-The most anticipated Pakistani movie ever is not just locally but also for the global audience.
-The marketing and promotions have been unprecedented for any movie to have come out from Pakistan.
-Pakistan’s most expensive movie to date, the movie will be released in over 25 countries worldwide in multiple languages.

 Comments